margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Where do you feel most like yourself? ##
 I feel most like myself while driving.
 I pray when I drive, love all of my surroundings, and have good conversations with God.
 I love the sounds of the highway, the interconnections, and the imagery of the country.
 I also feel like myself at home when working in the kitchen, the studio.

+She prays when she drives
+She loves her surroundings
+She loves having good conversations
+She loves the sound of the highway and the trucks

 ## In what way do you not fit in with the family you grew up with? ##
 Some of my family members feel more sociable than I feel, but I am grateful to grow more loving and sociable.
 I know God is leading through everything.